-Welcome to a great little site about a great little grill: The Weber Jumbo Joe!
+A little site about a great portable grill: The Weber Jumbo Joe!

-The Weber Jumbo Joe is a great grill.
+The Weber Jumbo Joe is a great portable charcoal grill.
 If you are looking for your first Weber grill this is a great place to start.
-If you already have a Weber kettle collection then I consider the Weber Jumbo Joe as a mandatory addition.
+If you already have a Weber kettle collection then the Weber Jumbo Joe is a mandatory addition.
 This site shows how I use my Weber Jumbo Joe, compares it against other Weber kettles, and lets you know what upgrades and modifications I have come across.
 I hope you find the information useful.

 One of the things I love about the Weber Jumbo Joe is since it only costs $60 you can splurge on a few extras.
 I absolutely recommend upgrading the cooking grate with either a standard hinged grate or the Craycort cast iron grates.
 Upgrading from the standard grate makes low and slow cooks on the Jumbo much easier.
 You can also get a set of GrillGrates for the Jumbo which let you utilize more surface area for direct grilling.
 I have given the KettlePizza a spin on the Jumbo Joe and can report that it works very well and I have also hooked up a rotisserie.

 There are several portable charcoal grills (and larger kettles) you need to look at before you buy a Weber Jumbo Joe.

 It is my belief that the Jumbo is a better grill both in price and performance than Weber’s other portable charcoal grills, the Smokey Joe Silver or Smokey Joe Gold.
 I also like the Jumbo much more than my 18 inch Weber One Touch.